View Other Content

 1937 - Hanson struck on his 25th birthday as we were held to a 2-2 draw at Anfield by Brentford, with Jack Balmer also scoring.
 Bobby Reid bagged one of his five goals past us as Dave McCulloch nabbed one of his seven against the reds.

 1907 - Forward Ted Harston was born in Monk Bretton, Barnsley.
-He joined the reds for £3,000 from Mansfield Town in June 1937, and struck on his reds bow as we were thumped 6-1 at Chelsea that August.
-He bagged a brace in his second game but only played a further three games, and returned to amateur football with Shorts in the Kent League in August 1939 after suffering a broken leg that ended his professional career.
+He joined the reds for £3,000 from Mansfield Town in June 1937, striking on his reds bow as we were thumped 6-1 at Chelsea that August.
+He bagged a brace in his second game but only played a further three games, returning to amateur football with Shorts in the Kent League in August 1939 after suffering a broken leg that ended his professional career.

 Moran in charge

 1991 - Ronnie Moran remained in temporary charge following Kenny Dalglish’s resignation as Everton knocked us out of the FA Cup in a Fifth Round second replay at Goodison, the last ever to be played in the competition.
 Ex-red Dave Watson headed the only goal of the game.

 1926 - South African forward Gordon Hodgson made his reds bow as Dick Forshaw struck early on in our 1-1 draw at Manchester City.
 Ex-Evertonian Tommy Browell netted his seventh and last goal against us.

 We have faced City on two more occasions on this day in history.

 1904 - We were held to a 2-2 top-flight draw at Anfield with Sam Raybould and Robert Robinson on target as Arthur Goddard missed a penalty.
 Billy Gillespie scored the last of his five goals past us, with Tommy Hynds also scoring.